 - Bioshock 2: Fall of Rapture: Barbara Johnson, aka The Housewife, uses her frying pan to attack enemies.

 - One survivor you can rescue in Dead Rising 2 is a professional golfer who is using one of her clubs to fend off zombies when you find her.
-She doesn't seem fazed from the ordeal and says it's good practice for her swing.
+She doesn't seem fazed by the ordeal and says it's good practice for her swing.

 - Dead Space: The premise of the series is that Isaac, an engineer, must modify the tools of his trade (which have safety mechanisms and the like) into effective weapons against the Necromorph enemies (which have to be dismembered to kill them properly).

-- Final Fantasy X's Wakka is a Blitzball player.
+- Final Fantasy X's Wakka is a professional Blitzball player.
 In combat, he throws a Blitzball as his weapon.